 An enterprise search solution can make it even easier for prospects and leads to find what they are looking for on your digital experiences, potentially enabling them to spend more quality time in your channels and moving them further down the sales funnel.

-Traditionally, the setup has been characterised by having separate search tools for each system—increasing the overall cost of implementation, licensing, support, and maintenance.
-By gathering all the siloed search solutions in one enterprise search, your organisation can save time and money in regard to the mentioned factors.
+Traditionally, the setup has been characterized by having separate search tools for each system—increasing the overall cost of implementation, licensing, support, and maintenance.
+By gathering all the siloed search solutions in one enterprise search, your organization can save time and money in regard to the mentioned factors.

-Another perk is to make smarter use of what your organisation is already in possession of.
-As we have seen, an enterprise search solution can save you money by reducing the need for separate maintenance, licensing, and support for every existing IT system your organisation already has.
+Another perk is to make smarter use of what your organization is already in possession of.
+As we have seen, an enterprise search solution can save you money by reducing the need for separate maintenance, licensing, and support for every existing IT system your organization already has.

 But that’s not everything you can take advantage of in terms of your legacy systems.
 As there is much information hidden deep down in the recesses of these old platforms, this can now be retrieved by the enterprise search solution and made use of in new combinations and contexts.
 This will increase the ROI of the old systems, as well as the new.

 Yet another business advantage of enterprise search is the possibility of selecting and combining widely different sources for your purposes.
 Depending on your business and industry, your organization can for instance mix search results from your own site and other sources—be it public tenders, legal data, postal code registers, and so on.